nicholaycaumeran/DS/README.md

-# clv
+# Data Science Portfolio
+Projects:
-Non-contractual model for Customer Lifetime Value CLV
+- Non-contractual model for Customer Lifetime Value CLV for a Retailer